Romeo S3

 Romeo S3 is a 2025 Indian Hindi-language action thriller film directed by Guddu Dhanoa and produced by Jayantilal Gada.
-A partial remake of the 2017 Tamil-language film Si3 (2017), the film stars Thakur Anoop Singh and Palak Tiwari.
+A partial remake of the 2017 Tamil-language film Si3 (2017), where Thakur Anoop Singh played the antagonist, here he plays the protagonist. the film also stars Palak Tiwari.

 Production

 The film began production in early 2021.
 The film's title was announced in mid-2022.
 The film was shot in 43 days.

 Soundtrack

 The songs were composed by Harshit Saxena and the duo Dilip SenSameer Sen.